SmallSatGasTeam/errno_3/README.md

 # ERRNO
-## Elevated Real-time Research Nonchaotic Observer
+## Elevated Real-time Research Near-Earth Observer

 A CubeSat deployment system based on FreeRTOS to test the functionality of an inflatable aeroboom in a high-altitude, low-pressure environment to be used as method of passive CubeSat stabilization.